Head Coach: Cassie Kosiba (seventh season)

 Assistant Coach Katie Lauer (first season)

-Katie Lauer joined the coaching staff prior to the 2016-17 season.
-A native of North Mankato, Minnesota, Lauer has been involved with Minnesota basketball from a young age and is excited to continue that experience while helping out the Knights.
+Katie Lauer started assisting the coaching staff prior to the 2016-17 season.
+A native of North Mankato, Minnesota, Lauer has been involved with Minnesota basketball from a young age and is excited to continue that experience while volunteering with the Knights.

 A 2013 graduate of St. Olaf College, Lauer played two seasons for the Oles.
 As a freshman (in 2009-2010), she was selected to the MIAC All First Year team, averaging a team-high 12.5 ppg and shooting 41.4% from the three-point line.